Compare Models

 4. Click Compare.

-Select the Models to Compare
+Select the Models You Want to Compare

 5. The Compare Models window opens and shows the difference in performance between the two models.

-Model Comparison
+Model Comparison for the Evaluation Set

-Model Performance
+Model Performance Scores

 Compare Training Settings